piever/juliacon2022/src/index.md

 --
 - Support data from a broad variety of fields (time series, geographic data, etc.).
 --
-- Simplified plot generation via a UI (collaboration with Mattia Bergomi at BVR — build sustainably).
+- Simplified plot generation via a GUI (ongoing collaboration with Mattia Bergomi).

 ---